Outstanding Civil Engineering Achievement (OCEA) Award

 Judging is by a volunteer jury.
 The Jury shall be comprised of the Past President, the most recent President Emeritus who shall chair the Jury, six (6) members appointed by the Technical Region Board of Governors and the Editor-in-Chief of

 magazine.
 Members of the Jury shall serve two-year overlapping terms; three members appointed by the Technical Region Board of Governors shall be replaced each year.
 The Jury shall meet in person and shall recommend a list of finalists and the OCEA recipient to the Executive Committee for approval.
 The Executive Committee shall approve the recommendations of the jury or, in the case of extraordinary circumstances, the Executive Committee shall refer the recommendations back to the jury for further deliberation.

 The Honors and Awards Program office will forward all entries received by the competition deadline to members of the OCEA jury

-Following the Executive Committee's approval of the jury's selection of finalists, the secretary of the jury will notify the finalists.
-The jury's selection of the Outstanding Civil Engineering Achievement is not disclosed until the OPAL awards dinner in April.
-The project is designated a "finalist" as are the projects selected as merit winners.
+Following the Executive Committee's approval of the jury's selection of finalists, the Society's Executive Director will notify the finalists.
+The jury's selection of the Outstanding Civil Engineering Achievement award, Silver and Bronze winners will not be disclosed until the OPAL awards event.
+Projects selected for presentation at the Annual Convention are publicized as Honor Awards.

-All finalists will be asked to provide materials for production of a short video of their project, segments of which will be shown during the OPAL dinner.
+Honors Awards may be asked to provide materials for production of a short video of their project.